 The question asks, “will we come back as our best possible selves?”
 What would that be?
 Is our best self when we were young or middle aged or old?
 Will a human being who died as a baby be a baby in the resurrection or will that person be raised in his or her full adult potential?
 What would be our best possible self?

 Well, at my age if I’m thinking only in terms of physique, I’m past my best possible self.
 I might even think that I never had a best possible self if my standard of comparison is the hunk in the above photo.
 But my body keeps changing as cells die and are replaced.
-So what body that I have had in this life will be mine in the resurrection?
-Or will it be a body that is changed from any I previous had because new cells will come together as my body is reconstituted in God’s new creation?
+So will one of the bodies I have had in this life be my resurrection body?
+Or will it be a body that is changed from any previous body I had because new cells will come together as my body is reconstituted in God’s new creation?

 As long as we are thinking in those terms, what about the babies who were stillborn or aborted?
 And since we like to think about seeing our loved ones again in the afterlife, is there something about the unborn that will cause their would-be parents in this world to recognize them in the world to come?